fzaiter/docker/README.md

 ## 🔄 Volume Mapping

-Docker Compose also allows you to map volumes from your host system to containers, enabling data sharing between the two.
+Docker Compose also allows you to map volumes from your host system to containers.
 The format is `source_path:destination_path`, where:

 - The **left side** specifies the path on your host.
-- The **right side** specifies the destination path within the container.
+- The **right side** specifies the folder the container is expecting at that location.

 For example, to map a local directory located at `/volume/docker/containername/data` to a container directory `/data`: